 As we’ve found out from the marketers we surveyed, a successful start to your first ad campaign depends on careful preparation.
 So, be prepared to invest large amounts of time.
 You’ll need to plan out your ads, select relevant keywords, research the fundamentals of paid ads, and define your audience.
 And, once you’ve started, you’ll constantly need to test your ads and track your results.

-But, if you’ve put in the work, paid ads can deliver rapid results—and if you make the right moves, your ad investments won’t break the bank.
-Plus, ad setup itself will likely be easier than you think.
+But, if you’ve put in the work, paid ads can deliver rapid results.
+And if you make the right moves, your ad investments won’t break the bank.